 6. Broad SOM (Serviceable Obtainable Market)

-7. There’s conversion proof (and conversion isn’t too complicated)
+7. Conversion proof (and conversion process isn’t too complicated)

 Venture capitalists want to see that you can move prospects to the point of conversion.
 They want to know what the different customer segments are and how you can get to them.
 They also want to see that there aren’t too many barriers in the buying process and that there is a relatively uncomplicated process for converting clients.